fiinix/fiinix.github.io/_posts/2016/april/2016-04-14-the-pursuit-of-employment.md

 date: 2016-04-14 T 20:00 UTC
 tags : [Job, "Studio 24", Anxiety, LinkedIn, Twitter, BBC, Shopify]
 category: personal
-excerpt: "In which I talk about the experience of suddenly finding myself hunting for another job and all of the vices this comes with."
+excerpt: "In which I talk about the experience of suddenly finding myself hunting for another job and all of its vices."
 ---
 A part of my, our, world collapsed last February.

-In a M. Night Shyamalan twist I suddenly found myself without a job.
+In an M. Night Shyamalan twist I suddenly found myself without a job.

 Fear, anxiety and all those other voices we all have in our heads clawed their way up from deep within the dark crevices of my subconscious.

 As I started making plans I did my best to keep the voices of doubt---who sounds strangely like Gollum---at bay. *We likes it here.
 We’ll never go away.*

-I told Rebecka's the bad news who, as you already know, had bad news of her own.
+I told Rebecka the bad news who, as you already know, had bad news of her own.
 I jokingly knocked on our wooden table as I said, "Well this can't get any worse." *Just you wait, it can always get worser.*

 Thankfully, for a change, it actually didn't.